RedisLabs/redislabs-docs/content/rc/concepts/data-persistence-redis-cloud.md

 ---
-Title: Data Persistence with Redis Enterprise Cloud
+Title: Data Persistence with Redis Cloud Essentials
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RC"]
 ---
-Redis Enterprise Cloud (RC) supports persisting your data to disk on a per-database basis and in multiple ways.
-Unlike a few cloud provider's Redis offerings, RC has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
+Redis Cloud Essentials supports persisting your data to disk on a per-database basis and in multiple ways.
+Unlike a few cloud provider's Redis offerings, Redis Cloud Essentials has two options for persistence, Append Only File (AOF) and Snapshot (RDB), and in addition, data-persistence is always performed over a persistent storage that is attached to the cloud instance (e.g. AWS EBS).
 This makes sure that no data is lost in case of a node